RaThorat/scientific-mobility/README.md

-# Tracing scientific mobility with folium map
+# Tracing scientific mobility with folium map (restored)

 Following script creates a geographic map of scientific mobility.
 It shows scientists going from host institute to guest institute for a given year.